 Rather than asking their doctor “How much time do I have?” or “Am I likely to die within 6 months?,” it might be better for people to ask for the typical range of survival—the shortest and longest amount of time a person is reasonably likely to live.
-To help predict when death is likely, doctors consider, based on whether the person's illness is serious and expected to worsen, is whether the ill person is now sick enough that doctors would not be surprised if death were to occur within a year.
-If so, death may occur soon.
-People can then begin to prepare for the possibility of worsening health and likely death and can plan to live as fully and comfortably as possible.

 Symptoms progress differently with different diseases.
-For a person dying of cancer, energy, function, and comfort usually decrease substantially only in the last month or two before death.
+For example, in some people dying of cancer, energy, function, and comfort usually decrease substantially only in the last month or two before death.
 During this time, the person is visibly failing, and the fact that death is near becomes obvious to all.
 Other diseases, such as Alzheimer disease, liver failure, and kidney failure, may follow a more gradual decline from the beginning but sometimes at a rate that is unpredictable.
 Severe heart disease and chronic obstructive pulmonary disease cause a steady decline but with episodes of serious worsening.
 These episodes are often followed by improvement, but usually death comes after an episode or worsening that develops within a few days of being stable.